Homes for Sale in North Hollywood

 Just down the 101 Freeway, Universal CityWalk offers some chain restaurants and dozens of stores, including Universal Studios' gift shop.
 It also houses the biggest movie theater in the area with 19 screens and an IMAX theater.

-This Art Deco style theater, constructed in 1926, was originally a vaudeville theater but became a popular venue for cinema soon after.
+El Portal Theatre is an Art Deco style theater constructed in 1926 that was originally a vaudeville theater but became a popular venue for cinema soon after.
 Musicals, plays, and dance performances make up the programming for its three theatres.
 Sometimes, film and TV crews use them for shoots as well.

-Located in NoHo Arts District, NoHo 7 is the perfect spot for independent film screenings.
+Laemmle’s NoHo 7 is located in NoHo Arts District; it is the perfect spot for independent film screenings.
 Make sure to check their website for special engagements and Q&A sessions.

 - AMC Universal CityWalk 19